leanderseige/calories.gs/README.md

-# kalorien_ai
+# CALORIES() for Google Sheets

 Are you also annoyed by having to laboriously calculate the calorie value of a snack or meal?
 This is a script for Google Sheets that calculates a suitable kcal number for the description of a dish or meal.
 It implements a new function CALORIES() that takes a written description of a meal as input and returns the estimated kcal value by asking OpenAI's ChatGPT for it.
-Since ChatGPT accepts multilingual input, this script does too.
+Since ChatGPT accepts multilingual input, so does this script.

+Translated with DeepL.com (free version)
 ```=CALORIES("One Croissant and a Café au lait.")``` returns ```310``` (or a similar value)

 ChatGPT gives different results for the same prompt.
 I think on average it's a good estimate of what the actual energy of the food was.